DavidReineckeMD/spinextract/README.md

 # RapidLymphoma: Fast intraoperative detection of primary CNS lymphoma and differentiation from common CNS tumors using stimulated Raman histology and deep learning

 Implementation code for RapidLymphoma.
-Paper submitted to Neuro-Oncology for Peer-Review
+Accepted in Neuro-Oncology.

 [**Preprint on MedRxiv**](https://www.medrxiv.org/content/10.1101/2024.08.25.24312509v1)